lvanschilfgaarde/lordcephei.github.io/pages/asaoverview.md

 $$ 1 / P_l(E) = \Delta_l / ( E  -  C_l )  +  \gamma  \hspace{1cm}   (1)  $$

 which is correct to second order in $$(E - C_l)$$.
-Comparing the two equations potential parameters *C* and &Delta; are readily identified. &Delta; is the width *W* of the resonance, and *C* is the band center. &gamma; is the second order distortion parameter.
-(In practice one also include third order terms using the small parameter _p_ ; see Varenna notes).
+Potential parameters *C* and &Delta; are readily identified by comparing the two
+equations: &Delta; is the width *W* of the resonance, and *C* is the band center. &gamma; is the second order distortion parameter, which can be seen to add a constant background to the phase shift.
+In practice one also include third order terms using the small parameter _p_ ;
+see Varenna notes.

 _Note:_{: style="color: red"} In (1), <i>P<sub>l</sub></i> is indeed Andersen's "potential function,"
 _not_ the ["continuously varying principal quantum number"!](/docs/asaoverview/#augmentation-sphere-boundary-conditions-and-continuous-principal-quantum-numbers)